What Is A Dam?

 How Quickly Do Rivers Recover After Dam Removal?

 Rivers are very dynamic and resilient systems.
 Experience has shown that natural river systems can be restored relatively rapidly after dam removal.
-For example, spawning fish returned to the Souadabscook River in Maine only months after a dam was removed, and the flushing of the sediment from the Milwaukee River in Wisconsin following the Woolen Mills Dam removal took only six months.
+For example, American eel were seen crawling through the breached section of the Harvell Dam in Virginia amidst its removal, spawning fish returned to the Souadabscook River in Maine only months after a dam was removed, and the flushing of the sediment from the Milwaukee River in Wisconsin following the Woolen Mills Dam removal took only six months.